 See Vancouver’s very own Flat Iron building

-You may have seen the Flat Iron building in New York and maybe even the one in Toronto but what about the one in Vancouver.
+You may have seen the Flat Iron building in New York and maybe even the one in Toronto.
+The Vancouver flat iron building is one of the most iconic things to see in Vancouver.
 Sure, it’s not as well known but it’s still pretty cool to take a look at!

 Pig out at ‘appy hour